kredar/kredar.github.io/_posts/2023-09-02-Resume-Bot-powered-by-llm.md

 4. **Hallucinations**: Although RAG and prompt engineering have substantially reduced hallucinations, they haven't eliminated them entirely.
 An additional validation step in the architecture could further mitigate this issue.
 5. **Data Management and Retrieval**: Vector-based searches have proven effective for long and complex queries.
 However, this approach could benefit from adding keyword-based search methods like TF-IDF or BM25 for short queries or keyword searches.
 Additionally, it's important to partition your data into manageable segments to avoid exceeding the 4K token limit imposed by the GPT-3.5 model and improving quality of your answers.
 6. **Number of Chat Turns**: Another consideration is to limit the number of chat turns to manage the prompt size more effectively.
+7. **Responsiveness**: The chain I've developed operates at a slower pace than desired.
+While functional, it requires further optimization for speed.
+8. **Not Production-Ready**: This project served as an excellent learning experience, but it's not yet ready for production deployment.
+Additional steps such as testing, prompt refinement, logging, monitoring, caching for better responsiveness, as well as input and response validation are essential to make it production-grade.

 # Demo